About Us

 UNH T2's advisory board includes members of local government and key stakeholders from NHDOT and FHWA that meet quarterly to review program accomplishments, and consider new activities and areas of focus for UNH T2.

-• Glenn Davison - Supervisor of Systems Planning and Civil Engineer VI at NHDOT Division of Project Development and NHDOT Representative
+• Glenn Davison, P.E. - Supervisor of Systems Planning and Civil Engineer VI at NHDOT Division of Project Development and NHDOT Representative

 • Michelle Marshall - Safety & Area Engineer at NH Division FHWA and FHWA Representative